 When it comes down to it, companies choose whether they want to reference “total compensation” or “total rewards” within their vocabulary.
 Although they do not have the same meaning, the overlap and similarities between the two commonly result in companies using one term or the other, but rarely both.

-The most common benefits employers include within their total compensation package, and statement, include, but are not limited to:
+The most common benefits employers include within their total compensation package typically include, but are not limited to:

 Total compensation, and having an effective compensation management program, is important to winning and retaining talent within your industry.
 Employees are looking for, and expect to find, compensation packages that are comprehensive and meaningful to them.

 Total compensation is discussed earlier in the recruiting process than it used to be.
 Applicants prefer to hear about compensation and benefits during the interview process now.
 One of the many reasons for this is the uniqueness of applicants’ needs.
-For example, student loan assistance, work flexibility, and career advancement are sought-after benefits, and if you’re willing to offer these perks to new hires, discussing these perks, along with the job duties, can ensure that you capture – and retain – candidates’ interest and enthusiasm throughout the recruiting and onboarding process.
+For example, student loan assistance, work flexibility and career advancement are sought-after benefits, and if you’re willing to offer these perks to new hires, discussing these perks, along with the job duties, can ensure that you capture — and retain — candidates’ interest and enthusiasm throughout the new employee recruitment and onboarding process.

 There are many formulas for determining total compensation.
 The truth is, many strategies can work, as long as the basic aspects are included.
 One way that organizations achieve this objective is with total compensation calculators.